-This course introduces masterpieces of literature written in English by writers from the British Isles.
-Through close reading of selected celebrated texts, students will broaden their reading experience while gaining depth and insight into specific texts which have influenced English-speaking peoples around the globe.
+This course introduces masterpieces of literature written in English by writers from the United States.
+Through close reading of selected celebrated texts, students will gain a broader appreciation of the American literary heritage while developing depth and insight in their understanding of specific texts.
+(Offered Fall Odd Semesters)